Cross-Leases

 • Council application submitted

-• Council consent approved and sent to the client
+• Council consent approved and sent to client and legal provider

-• Pre calculations in the office
+• Pre calculations in office

-• Survus goes onsite to place pegs
+• Surveyor goes onsite to peg new boundaries

-• Create legal survey plan (CSD - Cadastral Survey Dataset)
+• Creation of legal survey plan

 • Plan proceeds through internal QA process

-• Requests 223 Certificate once all required easements are confirmed.
+• Requests 223 Certificate once all required easements are confirmed

 • Lodge plan with LINZ (Land Information New Zealand)

-• Request 224 Certificate
+• Request and obtain 224 Certificate from council

-• Survus work is now completed
+• Survus work is now complete

-• New titles issued, congratulations!
+• New titles issued

-Got a Question about Cross leases?
+Got a Question about Cross-Leases?

 Find it here or contact us directly.

-What is the difference between cross lease and fee simple?
+What is the difference between cross-lease and fee-simple?

-Fee simple is what people think of as a freehold title – you own the land totally and (subject to planning restrictions) can do what you like on it without needing your neighbour’s permission.
+Fee-simple is what people think of as a freehold title – you own the land totally and (subject to planning restrictions) can do what you like on it without needing your neighbour’s permission.

-Cross lease titles were invented in the early 1960s to get around subdivision rules.
+Cross-lease titles were invented in the early 1960s to get around subdivision rules.
 The neighbours jointly own all the land but lease the buildings to each other.
-The North Shore has a very high proportion of cross lease titles, which aren’t limited to townhouses or flats – they can be separate independent houses.
+The North Shore has a very high proportion of cross-lease titles, which aren’t limited to townhouses or flats – they can be separate independent houses.

-Why should cross lease owners convert to fee simple?
+Why should cross-lease owners convert to fee-simple?

-A cross lease title simply isn’t as good a title as a fee simple title; because your neighbour is a co-owner of your land, you need your neighbour’s permission for things that a freehold (fee simple) owner wouldn’t.
+A cross-lease title simply isn’t as good a title as a fee-simple title; because your neighbour is a co-owner of your land, you need your neighbour’s permission for things that a freehold (fee-simple) owner wouldn’t.
 For example, any alterations to the property – even something as simple as changing a window to a french door – could require your neighbour’s consent.
 If your neighbour refuses consent, and you go ahead, you may be required to take your alterations down.

-How do I know if my cross lease title is defective?
+How do I know if my cross-lease title is defective?

 Why do I have to do anything?

-When you own a cross leased property, you and your neighbour own the land together.
-You only lease the area shown on the Cross Lease flats plan.
+When you own a cross-leased property, you and your neighbour own the land together.
+You only lease the area shown on the cross-lease flats plan.
 You may also have an exclusive use area (normally your lawn and garden).
-If you change the outline of your building (even adding on an additional level) then you are occupying an area outside your lease area until the Cross Lease flats plan is updated in agreement with your neighbour.
+If you change the outline of your building (even adding on an additional level) then you are occupying an area outside your lease area until the cross-lease flats plan is updated in agreement with your neighbour.

-What are some of the advantages of Fee-simple titles?
+What are some of the advantages of fee-simple titles?

 • You will get the best form of title, where you own all of your land, with the highest degree of freedom as to how you use it.